Letsmoe/x86-reference/src/content/docs/metals/03-backends/01-writing-a-backend.md

 # Writing your own backend.

-> If you're not familiar with the syntax of either META or METALS, we would highly recommend that you read the pages about [meta](/docs/meta/00-getting-started) and the [metals syntax](/docs/metals/00-syntax) first.
+> If you're not familiar with the syntax of either META or METALS, we would highly recommend that you read the pages about [META](/docs/meta/00-getting-started) and the [METALS syntax](/docs/metals/00-syntax) first.

 While this might seem like a daunting task at first, it's actually not that difficult and the complexity is mostly dependent on the language you're writing a METALS backend for.
 To get started run the following command (this requires `metax` to be installed already)